RussBerg/pyStxm3/README.md

 python Qt software for STXM data acquisition, this application was originally put together to preform data collection on the UHV STXM at the SM beam line (10ID1) at the CLS.
 The application uses several main frameworks to deliver the data collection capability, namely:

-* Python 2.7, The open source programming used
+* Python 3.7, The open source programming used
 * Qt5, The open source application framework used
 * Epics R3.14.12.4, The open source distributed control system
+* BlueSky
 * Synapps 5.7, The device and data collection software
 * PyEpics 3, The connection to the DCS from the python side

 There is a second part to this software and that is the SynApps Epics applications that provide the low level device control, namely: